-4.3 Support and facilitate a diverse and innovative local economy that encourages an increase of local businesses with diverse offerings to achieve positive social, economic and environmental impacts ltem Strategy 2021/22 Actions and Outcomes 4.3.1 Implement a Business Concierge model (Customer Service, Planning and Eco-nomic Development) to enhance the permit approvals process.
+4.2 Advocate for improved internet infrastructure to support business, residents who work from home, students, and other citizens of the Hepburn Shire area environmentai impacts Item Strategy 2021/22 Actions and Outcomes 4.3.1 Implement a Business Concierge model (Customer Service, Planning and Eco-nomic Development) to enhance the permit approvals process.
 No specific action this year.
 The implementation of e-planning system has ensured an online presence to now submit, view and review planning permits.
 4.3.2 Invest in streetscapes and infrastructure in commercial and retail areas across the Shire.
 The Outdoor Activation Project is supporting all businesses with the waiving of street furniture permit waivers which includes outdoor furniture and A-frame signs.
 Eligible businesses will also have an opportunity to secure new outdoor furniture as part of the program.
 4.3.3 Annual Plan 2021/22 Finalise the pilot project of the Artisan Agriculture Project to support producers more broadly.
 Council continued to work with the Artisan Agriculture sector to support our premium produce enterprises to navigate government, unlock opportunities and build the ongoing capacity and skills of the sector to collectively grow and survive as part of the heavily government grant funded project, the Hub for Premium Produce.
 During the year a range of actions were achieved from a highly successful planning forum, connecting our producers to all levels of government, upskilling through business mentoring, marketing workshops and a grant writing webinar.
 Council has also supported the broader agriculture sector in response to the January storm event in Creswick and surrounds.
 4.3.4 Develop and implement an Economic Development Strategy that ensures diverse offerings.
 Budget funding request to develop a new Economic and Visitor Economy Strategy is likely for the 2023/24 financial years.
 4.3.5 Develop and implement a Commercial Land Use Policy.
 No action this year - this project will form part of the Strategic Planning Program.
 4.3.6 Develop and implement a HSC Shire Wide Agricultural and Rural Settlement Strategy.
 A Rural Activity Zone - Supply Demand Assessment was prepared as an early input to a future agricultural land use and settlement strategy.
 The Rural Activity Zone assessment is part of a shire-wide Land Capacity and Demand Study.
 4.3.7 Support local and regional tourism campaigns and initiatives to support the local offer.
 Council continues to partner with Daylesford Macedon Tourism (DMT) to promote and support tourism marketing campaigns, professional development initiatives like the DMT Conference.
 This year saw the continued development of new collateral, most recently Tasty Little Touring Map which showcases local producers across the DMT region and a brand-new regional Eat & Drink guide to be released late in 2022.
 4.3.8 Implement the Events Strategy 2020-2025 building on existing brand pillars including Indulge (Food & Drink), Refresh (Escape & Rejuvenate), Learn (History & Culture) and Make (Art & Artisans).
 Officers continued to implement actions outlined in the Event Strategy.
 Highlights include attracting new events to the shire that align with values and activate the off-peak season to encourage visitation and Economic impact.
 New events included Winter Sounds, CresFest and Borealis.